 - 16.5.1 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
-Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse.
-Forced marriage is illegal. - 16.5.2 Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - 16.5.3 Forced marriage is not the same as arranged marriage, which is common in many cultures. - 16.5.4 If staff are concerned that a child may be at risk of forced marriage, they should speak to the designated safeguarding lead immediately.
+Coercion may include physical, psychological, financial, sexual and emotional pressure or abuse. - 16.5.2 Forced marriage is illegal.
+It is also illegal to carry out any conduct whose purpose is to cause a child to marry before their eighteen birthday.
+Even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. - 16.5.2 Our staff are trained to be aware of risk indicators, which may include being taken abroad and not being allowed to return to the UK. - 16.5.3 Forced marriage is not the same as arranged marriage, which is common in many cultures. - 16.5.4 If staff are concerned that a child may be at risk of forced marriage, they should speak to the designated safeguarding lead immediately.